gitrdm/ranked_programming/README.md

 ## Bayesian↔Ranking Bridge (intuition)

 If you think in probabilities but want the intuition for ranks, a principled bridge is to use log-odds “bits” as evidence units.
+Keep in mind this is just one among an infinite number of ways to map between Bayesian/Ranking so this is not definitive, it is just one example.
 With base 2 (one bit per unit):

 - From probability to a rank-like measure: k ≈ log2(p/(1−p))
 - From a rank-like measure to probability: p ≈ 1 / (1 + 2^(−k))